Colorado Leads the Way in Accessible Travel

-This was done through accessibility workshops, shared adventures and experiences, and making new friends along the way.
-Colorado is focused on making the state accessible for all, and this trip was a catalyst to further that mission.
+Colorado’s Accessible Travel Week brought together shared adventures and unforgettable experiences — from kayaking and yoga to accessibility workshops and new friendships.
+Colorado is leading the way in making the state accessible for all, and this trip served as a powerful catalyst to further that mission.

-The future of travel is accessible, and Colorado is showing how it’s done.
+The future of travel is accessible — and Colorado is showing the world how it’s done.

 “Many people believe that traveling with disabilities is hard, almost impossible.
 On this trip, we proved them wrong.” - Alvaro Silberstein, CEO and Co-founder of Wheel the World